pgroonga/pgroonga.github.io/news/index.md

 #### [[AlmaLinux][almalinux]] Added support for PostgreSQL 14 with AlmaLinux 9 package

-PGroonga packaged for PostgreSQL 14 with AlmaLinux 9 had not been provied.
+Previously, we didn’t provide a PGroonga package for PostgreSQL 14 on AlmaLinux 9.
+It’s now available.
 So, we now provide it.

 #### Added support ordered index scan on PostgreSQL 18